Surgeries Completed Since Opening in April 2007:

 Help End Euthanasia of Greater Cincinnati Dogs & Cats

 Millions of these unwanted, innocent dogs and cats are abandoned.
 Some fend for themselves on the streets.
 Many are abused or neglected.
-Over 6 million end up in overcrowded, underfunded county shelters each year, where over 4 million not lucky enough to be quickly adopted are euthanized each year.
-Our local Hamilton County SPCA, alone, took in 6,669 dogs and 5,562 cats in 2016.
+Approximately 6.5 million end up in overcrowded, underfunded county shelters each year, where approximately 2 million not lucky enough to be quickly adopted are euthanized each year.
+Our local Hamilton County SPCA, alone, took in 6,424 dogs and 5,579 cats in 2017.

 The Solution is Simple.